pulumiverse/pulumi-cpln/sdk/dotnet/Config/README.md

-A Pulumi package for creating and managing cpln cloud resources.
+A Pulumi package for creating and managing Control Plane (cpln) resources.